Eccleston, Lancashire: Population

-According to the United Kingdom Census 2011, the parish has a population of 4,263.
+According to the 2011 United Kingdom census, the parish has a population of 4,263.

 Governance

 Since 2010, Eccleston has been in the constituency of South Ribble for elections for Westminster.
 Before this, the village was in the constituency of Chorley.

 Local government consists of councils at county, district and parish level.
-At district level, Eccleston is part of the three member Eccleston, Heskin and Charnock Richard ward of Chorley Council, created in 2021 it was previously part of a 3 member ward with Mawdesley From 2002-2021 and before that was combined with Heskin.
+At district level, Eccleston is part of the three member Eccleston, Heskin and Charnock Richard ward of Chorley Council, created in 2021 it was previously part of a 3-member ward with Mawdesley From 2002-2021 and before that was combined with Heskin.

 Economy

 In agrarian times the local speciality was fruit from orchards, few of which now remain.
 The more recent weaving industry has also passed, as the two local textile mills are now closed.
 The "Old Mill" building is now being used as an antique, collectable and nostalgia retail space called "Bygone Times".

-The "New Mill" was converted into a small village shopping centre which was recently demolished entirely and a new smaller shopping center built with houses being built on the extra space.
+The "New Mill" was converted into a small village shopping centre which was demolished entirely in 2015 and a new smaller shopping centre built with houses being built on the extra space.
 Consequently, the village has developed a more suburban role than some of its neighbours.